vosaul/status.im/source/contribute/our_principles.md

-You can read more about the principles [here](https://our.status.im/our-principles/).
-You can also listen in to our principles discussions [on youtube](https://www.youtube.com/watch?v=18HwQkLWqL4&list=PLbrz7IuP1hriACSQ7furdCUFkcSAJ68F4) If you believe in what we do and in how we do it, we’d love to hear from you.
+You can read more about the principles [on our blog here](https://our.status.im/our-principles/).
+You can also listen in to our principles discussions [on YouTube](https://www.youtube.com/watch?v=18HwQkLWqL4&list=PLbrz7IuP1hriACSQ7furdCUFkcSAJ68F4) If you believe in what we do and in how we do it, we’d love to hear from you.

-You can contribute to our mission in many ways.